Women tackling waste

 • In February, a Global Plastics Treaty is announced.
 Shortly after, Trash Hero is accredited by the United Nations Environment Programme, meaning we can join the negotiations as an official observer.
 This is a proud moment for our volunteers.

-Thank you to all our volunteers and everyone who has joined and supported us over the last ten years!
+Thank you to all our volunteers and everyone who has joined and supported us over the years!
 It’s been an incredible ride.
-The impact numbers for 2013 – 2023 speak for themselves:
+The impact numbers for 2013 – 2024 speak for themselves:

 read more

-LydiaFrom a weekly cleanup to a global movement: ten years of Trash Hero
+LydiaFrom a weekly cleanup to a global movement: the story of Trash Hero

 Who are the Trash Hero volunteers?